yukai622/FAST-ATSimulator/README.md

-##### Please reference our paper if you use this tool to run your thermal simualtion:
+##### Please reference any paper we list here if you use this tool to run your thermal simualtion or build thermal model:

 >Chen, Y., Vinco, S., Macii, E. and Poncino, M., 2016, May.
 Fast thermal simulation using SystemC-AMS.
 In Great Lakes Symposium on VLSI, 2016 International (pp. 427-432).
 IEEE.